 Adult BMSB (Hemiptera: Pentatomidae) are approximately 17 mm long, generally brown in color on the back, but coloration on the abdomen is variable, and can be gray, yellow, green, or red when viewed from below.
 The distinct white bands on the otherwise darkly colored antennae are a key character for identification.
 They also have alternating dark and light bands on the dorsal (top) part of the abdomen that protrudes out beyond the folded wings and dark bands on the tips of the membranous sections of the wings.
 Male BMSB are smaller than females and have a small notch in the distal end of their abdomen.
-BMSB looks similar to two other genera of stink bugs, Euschistus spp. and the rough stink bug Brochymena spp., but can be distinguished by a smooth anterior (forward) margin of the thorax (shoulder) while the other species have rough anterior margins on their thorax.
+BMSB look similar to two other genera of stink bugs common in the PNW, Euschistus spp. and the rough stink bug (Brochymena spp.), but can be distinguished by a smooth anterior (forward) margin of the thorax (shoulder) while the other species have rough anterior margins on their thorax.
 The five immature stages of BMSB get larger and look more like the adult after each molt.
 The first instar is the smallest immature motile stage at about 2.4 mm in length.
 The fifth instar is approximately 12 mm in length.
 Immature BMSB have deep red eye color.
 Stink bugs have glands that emit a pungent aroma that resembles cilantro when they are disturbed or crushed.

 Sampling and Management

-This pest will also overwinter in homes.
-During the fall, BMSB congregate on sides of houses and buildings.
+This pest will overwinter in homes.
+During the fall, BMSB aggregate on sides of houses and buildings.
 They then work their way into the buildings through cracks and other openings.
 They can be in a semi-dormant state during most of the winter, but warm spells cause them to move around and become more noticeable.
 The best way to prevent them from entering homes is to seal all the openings with caulking or other material to exclude them.
 Once in the house, vacuuming them is the best way to capture and remove BMSB.
 Crushing them can cause them to release their defensive aroma, which is disagreeable and lingers for a time.